 Can you cover the full cost of my abortion?

 No. Unfortunately, resources are limited and we will only be able to assist you with a portion of the cost, typically $100-$400.
 The amount is based on individual need and availability of funds.
 Please figure out how much you will be able to afford before you call.
 We do our best to help as many callers as possible.

 What should I do before I call?

 Prior to calling the helpline, please schedule an appointment with a clinic and find out how much the procedure will cost.
-Ask the clinic if any discounts are available.
-It’s a good idea to call as soon as possible, even if you don’t have the money yet!
+Tell the clinic that you wish to be screened for any discounts or funding opportunities that are available.
+It’s a good idea to call the clinic as soon as possible, even if you don’t have the money yet!
 You will most likely have to wait a few weeks for an appointment.

 Why doesn’t anyone answer the phone?

 We operate a “warmline,” which means you have to leave a voicemail and then wait for a callback.

 I left a message.
 Why haven’t you returned my call?